 Bib numbers are required for official entry into the Boston Marathon®.
 Runners can acquire bib numbers by either running a qualifying marathon time or running on behalf of a charity.
 As the principal sponsor of the Boston Marathon®, John Hancock created its own Marathon Non-Profit Program, which enables the company to donate bib numbers to local charity organizations, who can then recruit runners willing to raise money for their cause.

 Bib numbers from John Hancock have allowed MGHfC to grow a robust marathon team that is dedicated to raising funds to support children with cancer.

-John Hancock gives the Mass General Marathon Team 100 bib numbers annually, which has allowed MGHfC to grow a robust marathon team that is dedicated to raising funds to support children with cancer and supporting emergency preparedness programs.
+John Hancock gives the Mass General Marathon Program 140 bib numbers annually, which has allowed us to grow a robust marathon program with two teams that are dedicated to raising funds to support children with cancer and supporting emergency preparedness programs.

 MGHfC has put these funds to good use advancing cutting-edge research, increasing the number of clinical studies to improve cure rates and providing the best treatment possible to pediatric cancer patients.
 But MGHfC is also focused on the quality of life of its young patients and their families.
 The marathon program also supports child life activities such as art and music therapy and support services for parents and siblings of patients.

 The Emergency Response team supports programs to help Mass General stay prepared for emergencies, allowing us to deliver world-class care when needed most.

 Jake McGraw, whose son, Tommy, underwent treatment for brain cancer in 2012, experienced firsthand the many benefits of MGHfC’s Child Life Program.
 “We never forgot why we were here,” Jake says.
 “But thanks to the child life program and the art and music activities—the kids, including Tommy, did forget.”